zacanger/trash/05/notes.md

 move your stuff into the file where you want to access it, i guess.

-module.exports can be an array, too. that makes sense in a a db context, okay.
+module.exports can be an array, too. that makes sense in a db context, okay.